EU Licensed4.8/5

 Who should not take metformin?

-Heavy alcohol use is a strong relative contraindication.
+Heavy alcohol use is a strong reason to avoid it.

 What are the sick-day rules for metformin?

-Stop metformin temporarily during any acute illness that causes vomiting, diarrhoea, high fever or an inability to eat and drink normally.
+Stop metformin for a short time during any acute illness.
+This applies if you are vomiting, have diarrhoea, run a high fever or cannot eat and drink normally.

-Resume only when you have been well for 24 to 48 hours and are eating and drinking normally again.
+Restart it only once you have felt well for 24 to 48 hours and are eating and drinking normally again.
 Contact your GP or diabetes nurse for guidance.

 Can I drink alcohol while taking metformin?